What Is Drug-Induced Psychosis? Signs, Causes & Treatment

-Drug use doesn’t always lead to addiction or mental health crises.
-But for some, the consequences can be far more extreme than they ever imagined.
+Drug use does not always lead to addiction or mental health crises.
+But for some individuals, the consequences can be far more extreme than they ever imagined.
 When substance use triggers a break from reality, it can be terrifying, confusing, and life-altering for both the individual and their loved ones.

-This article will explain what drug-induced psychosis is, why it happens, and how to recognize it early.
-We’ll also answer commonly asked questions, compare it to other mental health disorders like schizophrenia, and walk through treatment options that can support a full and lasting recovery.
+This article explains what drug-induced psychosis is, why it happens, and how to recognize it early.
+We also answer commonly asked questions, compare it to other mental health disorders like schizophrenia, and walk through treatment options that can support a full and lasting recovery.

-Whether you’re concerned for yourself or someone else, understanding the signs of drug-induced psychosis is a powerful first step toward safety, clarity, and healing.
+Whether you are concerned for yourself or someone you care about, understanding the signs of drug-induced psychosis is a powerful first step toward safety, clarity, and healing.

 Table of Contents